mtboren/NewHtmlReport/readme.md

   `PS C:\> git clone https://github.com/mtboren/NewHtmlReport.git C:\temp\MyNewHtmlReportRepoCopy`
 - put the actual PowerShell module directory in some place that you like to keep your modules, say, like this, which copies the module to your personal Modules directory:
   `PS C:\> Copy-Item -Recurse -Path C:\temp\MyNewHtmlReportRepoCopy\NewHtmlReport\ -Destination ~\Documents\WindowsPowerShell\Modules\NewHtmlReport`
-- import the PowerShell module:
+- import the PowerShell module into the current PowerShell session:
   `PS C:\> Import-Module -Name NewHtmlReport`
   or, if the NewHtmlReport module folder is not in your `Env:\PSModulePath`, specify the whole path to the module folder, like:
   `PS C:\> Import-Module -Name \\myserver.dom.com\PSModules\NewHtmlReport`